 Unfortunately it seems like the stream of outrage-based news has trained people to enjoy their outrage.
 It seems to have turned into a bit of an addiction for many.

 I should declare my (lack of) interest in the media.
 I don’t read the news.
 As I’ve said before, no news is good news.
 Most of The News is toxic for your mental health.
 The News distorts and heightens people’s view of risk (if it bleeds it leads).

 So it was strange when last week The Escape Artist was accused on the internet of aiding and abetting the Evil Empire of the Daily Mail.

 I don’t read the Daily Mail.
 I’ve never been interviewed by the Daily Mail.
 I’ve never written for the Daily Mail.
 I’ve never been paid by the Daily Mail (although I’d be happy for them to remedy this shocking state of affairs).
 I didn’t even read last week’s Daily Mail article featuring The Escape Artist….before or after publication.
-They wrote it without my input based on information in the public domain.
+They wrote it without my input based on publicly available information.
 And that’s fine.

 The mere mention of the Daily Mail seems to trigger virtue-signalling from a section of the muesli-eating middle class.
 What is virtue signalling?
 Its a form of showing off.
 If you remember Smashee and Nicey and ALL THEIR GREAT WORK FOR CHARITY…which they don’t like to talk about…then you understand virtue signalling.

 As Naval Ravikant so concisely puts it :